Causal-Curiosity-in-Search-and-Rescue/Causal_RL_for_Robotics_in_Unknown_Environments/README.md

 ## Prediction

-- update the model_path in the config.json
+- update the model_path in the config.json and select which environment to use

 ```bash
 python predict.py config.json